 No, this ESPN video downloader is designed to download on-demand sports videos from ESPN+ and does not support live streaming.
 You can try RecordFab instead.
 It has good support for recording live events, as well as regular replays.

-For ESPN users, StreamFab ESPN Plus Downloader indeed provides a better experience for downloading sports videos from ESPN+ than the official app.
-With its user-friendly interface, high-quality downloads, and versatile features, I will probably keep on enjoying my favorite games and highlights offline with it.
+For ESPN users who care a lot about replays, StreamFab ESPN Plus Downloader can offer a different way to handle sports videos from ESPN+ compared with the official app.
+With its user-friendly interface, solid quality, and a mix of extra features, it has made it easier for me to keep track of my favorite games and highlights for personal offline viewing.

 Your ultimate choice to download videos from Netflix, Amazon Prime, Hulu, YouTube and other sites.